Revised anti-stalking law centered on social media harassment takes effect | The Japan Times

 Lawmakers revised the anti-stalking law in the wake of an incident last May in which Mayu Tomita, an idol singer, was stabbed by a male fan during an event in Koganei, west Tokyo.

-In a statement last month, the 21-year-old Tomita complained about the tepid response to her appeal for help after reporting to the police that she was receiving social media messages several times a day threatening to kill her.
+Last month, the 21-year-old Tomita complained about the tepid response she received after reporting to the police that she was getting social media messages several times a day threatening to kill her.